IRTakan/Leaflet-Challenge/README.md

 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect large amounts of data from all over the world each day, but they lack a meaningful way of displaying it.
 I have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

+- Deployment

+Click this link to access the website:

 To complete this task I had to:

 --Part 1: Create the Earthquake Visualization--